cloudmesh/cloudmesh-manual/docs-source/source/installation/install.rst

 .. image:: images/ENV3addedtoPath.png

-Lastly, to simplify the venv activation call, create a new .bat file under the default directory, and add the following snippet of code to the file.
+Lastly, to simplify the `venv` activation call, create a new `ENV3.bat` file under the default directory, and add the following content to the file.

 .. code:: cmd

   C:\Users\<username>\ENV3\Scripts\activate.bat

-.. note:: The same can be done Windows Powershell by creating a ENV3.ps1 to reference the activate.ps1 command.
+.. note:: The same can be done Windows Powershell by creating a `ENV3.ps1` to reference the activate.ps1 command.